WATER & WHISKEY

 A WORLD OF FLAVOUR WITH JUST A DROP OF WATER

-Everyone is free to decide how.
-In this respect, Joe is a total individualist.
-First and foremost, he is tolerant and does not set any rules.
-Of one thing he is sure, however: "The addition of water alters the taste of whiskey."
-Not least because this process reduces the alcohol content.
-At the same time, water unleashes facets that would otherwise remain hidden away from the taste sensors.
-As Joe knows well: "A drop of water can open up a whole new world of flavour in a glass of whiskey".
+How, everyone decides for themselves.
+Joe is completely individualist in this regard.
+And above all tolerant.
+He doesn't set any guidelines.
+But the fact for him is: "The addition of water changes the taste of whiskey."
+Not least because the process reduces the alcohol content.
+At the same time, water unleashes facets that would otherwise remain hidden from the taste sensors.
+"A drop of water can open up a whole new world of flavors in a glass of whiskey," says Joe.

-This perception was also recently confirmed by science.
-A Swedish research duo was able to prove that with an alcohol content of around 40 ABV, the important flavour carrier for whiskey, guaiacol, moves to the surface.
-With a higher alcohol content, the substance swashes lower down in the glass.
-The water reduces the alcohol content, allows the guaiacol to rise once more and helps it to develop better, giving the whiskey a more intense taste.
-Before whiskey is bottled, as a rule the alcohol content is reduced from 50 to 60 ABV to the more common 40 to 45 ABV.
+This perception has also recently been confirmed by science.
+A Swedish research duo was able to prove that the taste carrier Guajacol, is located on the whiskey surface with an alcohol content of about 40 percent by volume.
+At a higher alcohol content, the substance tends to swell down the glass.
+The water lowers the alcohol content, it allows the Guajacol to rise further and helps it to develop better.
+The whiskey tastes more intense.
+Even before it is bottled, the alcohol content of whiskey is usually reduced with water from 60-50 to the usual 40-45 percent volumes.

 Joe Magowan, Whiskey ambassador